 Please fill out the application form.
 In addition to your contact information, you will need to complete five essay questions.

 Applications are being reviewed and acceptances are sent out on a rolling basis.
-Applicants who apply before August 31, 2018, will hear back from us in early September.
+You should hear back about 2 – 3 weeks after you apply.

 The course is facilitated by a diverse and professional team from around the world, most of whom are alumni of UWC schools or short courses themselves.
 In addition to academic expertise, they also have on-the-ground experience working in the field.
 Additionally, leaders of local NGOs will be invited to share their expertise.